MicrosoftDocs/learn/learn-pr/startups/name-brand/includes/2-name-company.md

 We've all heard of company and product names that turned out to be an insult in another language.

-Research online to make sure that your preferred name doesn't translate to something offensive in another language.
+Research online to make sure that your preferred name doesn't translate to something offensive.
 You might also decide to test similar-sounding words with different spellings, and to check with people who speak the language of your target non-English-speaking markets.

 ## Future-proof